auth0-developer-hub/auth0-b2b-saas-starter/README.md

    You can proceed to interact with the app as if you were a user: create an account, navigate to the settings, explore the identity capabilities.

 Now you're ready to start editing to build your own SaaS application!
 To see this in action, modify `app/page.tsx` in some way and save the file.
 The browser will hot-reload to show any changes you've made each time you save.

 ---

-## Features to explore
+## B2B Identity Features to Explore

+By clicking through the application's front-end, you can explore the management experience that your customers would have.
+This sample application comes preconfigured with key identity workflows that are crucial for anyone that wants their application to be adopted by business customers, so that you can focus on coding your own functionality instead.

 ### Sign up with Organziations
 Each user that creates an account from scratch will be prompted to enter an organization name as part of their sign-up flow.
 Once an organization is created, users with admin roles can invite additional users who will automatically be added to the organization.

 ### User Management
-Invite additional users, change their role (and thus what they have permission to do in the application),
+Invite additional users, change users' roles (and thus what they have permission to do in the application), and delete users.
+You'll notice as you perform these operations in SaaStart, you're changing the user database and organizations in your Auth0 tenant.

 ### Connections
-Use the SSO tab in the settings section to create a

-TODO: Finish this section
+Use the SSO tab in the settings section to connect an external IDP (eg, Okta WIC, Google Workforce, Azure AD, etc) via SAML or OIDC.
+This allows your business customers to set up their own Single Sign On connections right in your application.
+You can also optionally enable SCIM provisioning using the same connections.

+### Security Policies
+Configure multi-factor authentication (MFA) policies for your organization, including a selection of which MFA providers (eg, One-time Password, or Security Keys) your users are allowed to use.
+Optionally, you can configure email domains for which users be exempted from having to MFA in your app.
+This is useful when using SSO, and users are already completing MFA when they sign in to their workforce identity provider, so that they won't be prompted for a second MFA when they log in to your application.

+### Organization Switching
+Users can be invited to a company organization, but can also create their own hobby or personal organizations.
+This allows your app to handle scenarios like when contractors or external collaborators need to belong to multiple organizations, or when employees want to have their own personal accounts for experimentation or side projects.
+Switching contexts is easy.

+### User Profile and Security
+Your users can set their own user profile settings, set and reset their own passwords, and manage their own multi-factor authentication (MFA) enrollments.
+They can also manage and delete their own account data.

 ---